lehuykhanh41/lehuykhanh41/README.md

 # 💫 Hello, I'm Huy Khanh Le and welcome to my GitHub
-🎓 I'm  a graduated Computer Science student at the University of Manitoba.
+🎓 I have graduated with a BSc in Computer Science from the University of Manitoba.
 <br>🖥️ I'm developing applications in MERN (and PERN in the future) stack.
 <br>✍️ Currently studying Python and ML frameworks, I'm focusing on deepening my knowledge and experience in AI.